spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 The `Payment/Capture` command initiates the capture action.
 By default, this command is initiated when a Back Office user clicks **Ship** on the **Order Overview** page.

 Optionally, you can change and configure your own payment OMS based on `ForeignPaymentStateMachine01.xml` from the core package and change this behavior according to your business flow.
-See [Install the Order Management feature](/docs/pbc/all/order-management-system/{{page.version}}/base-shop/install-and-upgrade/install-features/install-the-order-management-feature.html) for more information about the OMS feature and its configuration.
+For more information about OMS configuration, see [Install the Order Management feature](/docs/pbc/all/order-management-system/{{page.version}}/base-shop/install-and-upgrade/install-features/install-the-order-management-feature.html).

 To configure your payment OMS based on `ForeignPaymentStateMachine01.xml`, copy `ForeignPaymentStateMachine01.xml` with the `Subprocess` folder to the project root `config/Zed/oms`.
 Then, change the file's name and the value of `<process name=` in the file.